-Sex addiction affects brain in 'same way as drugs'Posted on: 30 August 2014 by Gareth Hargreaves
+Sex addiction affects brain in 'same way as drugs'Posted by Gareth Hargreaves

 NHS Choices Behind the Headlines service examines behind recent newspaper screamer 'Is compulsive sexual behaviour comparable to drug addiction?”

 This and other related headlines came from a UK study that looked at brain scans of 19 men with compulsive sexual behaviour (CSB) while they watched either sexually explicit, erotic or non-sexual videos.

 CSB is a not a well-established diagnosis as it does not have a formal, universally accepted, definition.
 It has been described as the inability to control the sexual urges, behaviour or thoughts, often with negative consequences for the individual concerned.